TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 3. Configure Stickiness:
     - In the ALB details, find the "Listeners" tab.
     - Edit the listener for which you want to enable stickiness.

+4. Enable Stickiness:
+    - Check the box for "Enable Load Balancer Generated Cookie Stickiness."
+    - Adjust the "Stickiness Duration" if needed.
+This determines how long the association between a user and a specific server lasts.